-Joint movement can be described in 2 main ways.
+Joint movement can be described in two main ways.
 Osteokinematic movement is the movement of your body parts and it’s clearly visible to the naked eye.
 Arthrokinematic movement is movement that happens inside your joint capsules and cannot be seen.

 Your joint surfaces slide, spin and roll across each other.
 This permits your bones to move through space.
 Impediments to healthy arthrokinematic movement limits osteokinematic movement.
-That, or movement happens at the expense of soft tissues and results in wear and tear.

 This is awesome to know about, of course, but actually my favorite reason to have a basic understanding of the difference between osteokinematic and arthrokinematic joint movement is to know that when it comes to arthrokinematics, there’s a lot that we can’t see happening (or not happening) when someone moves.
 It’s also outside of our scope of practice to assess this manually or make assumptions about what is happening.